jyz022020/Astrozod/README.md

 server.js

-Use Handlebars.js as the templating engine. views
+Use Handlebars.js as the templating engine. views --- Ryan

-Use MySQL and the Sequelize ORM for the database. connection and models database
+Use MySQL and the Sequelize ORM for the database. connection and models database --Tianchou

-Have both GET and POST routes for retrieving and adding new data. api routes
+Have both GET and POST routes for retrieving and adding new data. api routes  --Kaylee

 Be deployed using Heroku (with data).

-Use at least one new library, package, or technology that we haven’t discussed. use a new api
+Use at least one new library, package, or technology that we haven’t discussed. use a new api --Travis

 Have a polished UI.
 html+handlebar

 Be responsive.

 Be interactive (i.e., accept and respond to user input). login+add comment

 Have a folder structure that meets the MVC paradigm.